-The reason that you often see hair, skin, and nails grouped together is because they are all contain a specific protein called keratin.
-While your hair and fingernails are composed entirely of keratin, your skin is much more complex with multiple types of cells, proteins, lipids, and carbohydrates throughout it's multiple layers - but keratin is a vital component of the skin and that is one reason why nutrients that are good for your hair and nails is usually good for your skin as well.
+The reason that you often see hair, skin, and nails grouped together is because they all contain a specific protein called keratin.
+While your hair and fingernails are composed entirely of keratin, your skin is much more complex with multiple types of cells, proteins, lipids, and carbohydrates throughout it's multiple layers - but keratin is a vital component of the skin and that is one reason why nutrients that are good for your hair and nails are also good for your skin.

 Keratin can be found throughout the animal kingdom as hooves, horns, claws, and even bird beaks.

 Keratin, like all proteins, is built out of amino acid "building blocks" that are assembled into full proteins by special enzymes.
 Keratin takes the shape of a double helix structure similar in appearance to DNA but much stronger.

 Keratin is so chemically strong that they can withstand strong acids, bases, and enzymes that typically destroy other proteins.
 You may experience the chemical strength of keratin when attempting to unclog a drain with harsh chemicals that leave hair intact.

 Your body produces different types of keratin that have their own unique properties based on their specific amino acid composition, but they are still comprised of the same building blocks and produced in a similar fashion.
 While there are over 18 different amino acids in keratin proteins, one of the most important is one called cysteine.